Ralo93/ts_glucose/README.md

 - **SMAPE STL:  26.955957807977637 (p04), 22.414167270360764 (p10)**

-The code in the repository can be used to change the patient, the test-size
+The code in the repository can be used to change the patient, the test-size and which model to run.
+Use the main.py file to make any changes and just run it. :)

 # Competition Section
 This repository also includes the solution to a blood glucose prediction competition.
 The solution leverages a combination XGBoost, Lightgbm, NN and SVR to get to a reasonably good score (currently placed 42th).